 The Frontier Province, as it was then called, had an excellent bus service in the 1950s and 60s, called GTS, short for Government Transport Service.
 It was a well-regulated service — cheap, comfortable, and efficient.
-It ran silver-colored buses that sat about 30 passengers each.
-Every passenger had a seat; no standing or ‘overloading’ was allowed.
+It ran silver-colored buses, each with a seating capacity of about 30 passengers.
+No standing or ‘overloading’ was allowed.

-The drivers and conductors wore a uniform, and the conductor carried a ticketing machine hanging over his shoulder, which he used to punch tickets according to the applicable fare.
-The buses ran on time.
+The drivers and conductors wore a uniform, and the conductor carried a ticketing machine hanging over his shoulder, with which he punched tickets according to the applicable fare.
+And the buses ran on time.

 The fare between my Mansehra (my town) and Abbottabad was nine annas, which was proportionally reduced if you boarded the bus somewhere along the way.
 (Sixteen annas made a rupee; it was before the decimal system was introduced).
 The bus ran between the two towns every two hours or so during the daytime.
 The 15-mile journey took about one hour.
 Fifteen miles was a long distance those days, with a narrow, winding, one-lane road and all the pick-and-drops on the way.

 It wasn’t every day that you traveled to Abbottabad, especially if you happened to be a 15-year old.
-You went only when you had something important to do there.
-In my case, that something important happened when I acquired a camera and needed to print a film I had used.
+You went only if there was something important to do there.
+In my case, that something happened when I acquired a camera and needed to print a film I had used.

 Most high-end shops and restaurants were located at the northern end of the town, which included, among others, an elegant restaurant called Kaghan Café, F. M. Paul & Sons, the tailors, a sports shop, and the famous Chinese Boot House, which made excellent bespoke men’s shoes for 30 rupees a pair.
-And, of course, the photo studio to which I was heading, probably Naveed Studio was the name.
+And, of course, the photo studio to which I was heading, probably Naveed Studio.
 I’m not sure though.

-I gave the film to the photo studio.
-The proprietor told me to come back after a few days when the prints would be ready.
+I gave the film to the man at the shop, who told me to come back after a few days when the prints would be ready.
 On the given date, I again took a GTS bus to Abbottabad, collected the prints, and eagerly examined them.
-They were badly composed and some out of focus but that didn’t matter; I was delighted with my first experiment with a camera.
-I paid the proprietor, don’t remember how much, and hurried back to the GTS bus stand to catch the next bus to Mansehra.
-But then, to my dismay, I discovered that I wasn’t left with enough money to buy the bus ticket.
+They were badly composed and some were out of focus but that didn’t matter.
+I was delighted with my first experiment with a camera.
+I paid for the prints, don’t remember how much, and hurried back to the GTS bus stand to catch the next bus to Mansehra.
+But, to my dismay, I discovered that I wasn’t left with enough money to buy the bus ticket.
 I was short by a few annas.
 What was I to do!

 I didn’t know anyone in the town.
 I hadn’t even informed my parents that I was going to Abbottabad.
 Telephones were rare and inaccessible those days.
 And I couldn’t walk back 15 miles — not in one day.